subrat611/Placement-preparation/OOPs/codehelpcpp.md

 - It has no return type, not even void.
 - When you do not specify any destructor in a class, the compiler generates a default destructor and inserts it into your code.

+## Pointer

+- `this` pointer holds the address of the current object. (i.e this pointer points to the current object of the class.)
+- It can be used to refer to a current class instance variable.
+- It can be used to pass the current object as a parameter to another method.
+- It can be used to declare indexers.

+> When an object calls some member function, it(the object) implicitly passes itself as an argument.
+This lets the compiler know which member should be used for the purposes.
+This also allows to reduce the ambiguity among the variable and data member names.

+> The ‘this’ pointer is available only within the non-static member functions of a class.
+If the member function is static, it will be common to all the objects, and hence a single object can’t refer to those functions independently.

 ### Shallow copy

+- An object is created by simply copying the data of all variables of the original object Here, the pointer will be copied but not the memory it points to.
+It means that the original object and the created copy will now point to the same memory address, which is generally not preferred.
+- Since both objects will reference the exact memory location, then change made by one will reflect those change in another object as well.
+- Note: C++ compiler implicitly creates a copy constructor and assignment operator to perform shallow copy at compile time.

 ### Deep copy

+- An object is created by copying all the fields, and it also allocates similar memory resources with the same value to the object.
+- To perform Deep copy, we need to explicitly define the copy constructor and assign dynamic memory as well if required.
+- Also, it is necessary to allocate memory to the other constructors’ variables dynamically.
+- A deep copy means creating a new array and copying over the values.
+Changes to the array values referred to will not result in changes to the array data refers to.

 ## Destructor